unimapper/unimapper.github.io/docs/reference/entity.md

 echo $order->price; // Will be 15.0
 ~~~

-> Remember!
-Computed property can not be mixed with other options.
+> Computed property can not be mixed with other options.

 ## Associations
 See [this article]({{ site.baseurl }}/docs/reference/associations).